 Dog-friendly cottages to escape to in France

 Pet passport?
 Check.
 Up-to-date jabs?
 Check.
 Microchip?
 Check.
 Then you’re all set for a holiday in France avec votre chien.
-To help get tails wagging, we’ve rounded up five of our favourite dog-friendly cottages, with walks from the door, tips on nearby dog-friendly bars and restaurants, and perhaps some spoiling treats for you and your pet.
+To help get tails wagging, we’ve rounded up five of our favourite dog-friendly cottages and B&Bs in France, with walks from the door, local tips on dog-welcoming bars and restaurants, and a few spoiling touches for you and your faithful friend.
+Whether you’re planning a countryside escape or a riverside retreat, these pet-friendly French stays are all about making memories.

 Les Rabauds